 HOW THE ALBUM CAME TO BE

-It was as if God himself led me to the brink of silence and pointed me to the blank page.
-"Say what you know, as you know it".
-But it sounds dumb.
-Infantile.
-Awkward.
-Self-indulgent.
-Unresolved.
-"There is no other way".
+But even the hymns had run dry for me.
+It was as if God led me to the brink of silence and pointed me to the blank page.

-They’re confessions about the weight and wonder of a long faith walk, sounded with a voice I’ve garnered at last as my own.
+And so these came.
+Leaning on their rhythms and rhymes.
+Confessions about the weight and wonder of a long faith walk.
+Sounded with a voice I’ve garnered at last as my own.
 Who'd have thunk it at this point of my life?
 Time has given way.

 Whatever you've been waiting for, here's what I recommend -- Stand your ground, but don't harden your heart.
 Feel for the light and sing in the dark.

-THE TITLE TRACK
+ABOUT THE TITLE TRACK

-I had been reading from the Bible, Zech.
-9: "As for you, because of the blood of my covenant with you, I will free your prisoners from the waterless pit.
+Zech.
+9: As for you, because of the blood of my covenant with you, I will free your prisoners from the waterless pit.
 Return to your fortress, you prisoners of hope; even now I announce that I will restore twice as much to you.